sylas-kim/apple-hdr-heic/README.md

 # apple-hdr-heic

 A library/tool to decode photos (HEIC files) taken on an iPhone that contain HDR gain map, and convert it to standard HDR representations such as:
-1. A 32-bit per channel float representation in _linear_ [Rec.
-2020](https://en.wikipedia.org/wiki/Rec._2020) color space, which could be saved to an EXR file.
+1. A 16- or 32-bit per channel float representation in a given _linear_ color space, which could be saved to an EXR file.
 1. A 48-bit (16-bit per channel) representation as per [Rec.
 2100](https://en.wikipedia.org/wiki/Rec._2100) with PQ transfer function, which could be saved to a PNG file.

 **Disclaimer:** This project is _not_ affiliated with, or endorsed by, Apple Inc. or any of its subsidiaries.